HLSL Specifications

 ) readonly

-Returns true (1) if a debugger is attached, false (0) otherwise.
+Returns true (1) if debugging is enabled, false (0) otherwise.
 Marked readonly as it only queries state.

 Shader Model Requirements